-These qualifiers contact their prospects through a variety of channels including email, social media, and phone calls.
-Their success is often measured based on metrics such as quantity of emails and phone calls.
-Number of qualified leads passed to closers and appointments set with these leads may also be tracked to evaluate their success.
+These sales jobs are qualifiers that contact their prospects through a variety of channels including email, social media, and phone calls.
+Their success is often measured based on metrics such as the quantity of emails and phone calls.
+The number of qualified leads passed to closers and appointments set with these leads may also be tracked to evaluate their success.
 To optimize call volume and efficiency, dialers and automated CRM activity logging are often used.

 Inbound qualifiers focus their efforts on inbound leads.
 Their lead sources include web form submissions, downloads of marketing content such as e-books and white papers, plus those from webinars and trade shows.
-They also handle inbound calls from marketing ads.
+These sales roles also handle inbound calls from marketing ads.
 Having customer intent data handy can improve results for these reps by providing them with valuable intel.
-The following are their most common titles:
+The following are their most common job titles:

 ISR – Inbound Sales Rep